 Steady, Proven Leadership

-“It has been a distinct honor to serve my community these past five years.
+“It has been a distinct honor to serve our community these past seven years.
 I look forward to continuing the work we've started in ensuring Sheboygan is a great place to live, work, and play.”

 Experience